NITINSPATEL/Projects/PandasProject/README.md

 # Files #
 DataCleaning.ipynb <br>
 CustomerCallListCleaning.xlsx (Dataset for DataCleaning using Pandas) <br>
+ExploratoryDataAnalysis.ipynb <br>
+world_population.csv (Dataset for DataExploration using Pandas)

 ## NOTE ##
 - The objective of DataCleaning project is to clean the data , remove duplicates , remove null values row ,  not useful column , standardised column values , remove unnecesary special characters from column values .
 Cleaned data then can be suitably used for further analysis and AI-ML modelling part
-- The objective of DataExploration project is to
+- The objective of DataExploration project is to  showcase what all exploratory analysis can we do given a dataset.
+Explored correlation between population and other metrics of countries on average , inter-continental population analysis over time , boxplots best to find the outliers in dataset
 - Jupyter Notebook codes are self-explanatory and easily understandable

 ## Overview of Pandas  ##